Esqarrouth/EZSwipeController/README.md

 ####Use Normally

-Instead, you can also use EZSwipeController via push or present like:
+You can also use EZSwipeController via push or present on your UIViewcontrollers like:

 ``` swift
 presentViewController(EZSwipeController(), animated: true, completion: nil)